 The Bluetooth interface brings the LDM’s measurements directly and immediately to these apps.
 Documentations and plans can be stored or sent to the office just after finishing work.
 Professionals like architects or interior designers save half the time in building an accurate floor plan.

-The Bluetooth technology slightly increases the price of a LDM.
+The Bluetooth technology slightly increases the price of an LDM.
 But more efficient working methods pay you back very soon.
-Meanwhile models with Bluetooth are available even in middle class and low-end.
+Meanwhile, models with Bluetooth are available even in the middle class and low-end.

 4. Up to date technology

-There are some cheap laser distance meters which use old technology.
-If the LDM sounds “click-click” during them measuring process, the tool uses an older technology that can be compared to the mechanical shutter on a camera.
+There are some cheap laser distance meters that use old technology.
+If the LDM sounds “click-click” during the measuring process, the tool uses an older technology that can be compared to the mechanical shutter on a camera.

 5. IP rating